CheungpassionPurple/coffeeshop/README.md

 Collaborators: Zoe Frongillo, Kate Piper, Mara Noskowiak, Obi Ogbonna, Nick Escobar, Justin Cheung

-setup is something like this, but will require finagling based on your machine environment:
+setup is something like this, but will require finagling based on your machine environment (these instructions should be valid for WSL running at least Python 3.9):

 `git clone https://<YOUR GIT USERNAME>:<YOUR GIT PASSWORD>@github.com/CheungpassionPurple/coffeeshop.git`